Chi Chi (giant panda): Life

 Chi Chi was an inspiration for Sir Peter Scott's simple but distinctive logo design for the World Wildlife Fund.
 However, the organization's current logo is not the logo designed by Peter Scott but a later one, designed for WWF in 1986 when it changed its name from World Wildlife Fund to World Wide Fund for Nature.
 Chi Chi died at London Zoo on 22 July 1972 and was mourned by the nation.
 A post mortem was conducted.
-Her remains, now a stuffed exhibit, are sitting in a glass case at London's Natural History Museum.
+Her remains, now a stuffed exhibit, sit in a glass case at London's Natural History Museum.